 Dance at the University of Michigan offers a winning combination: a world class dance education within a leading research university.
 An extraordinary breadth of resources enables our students to bridge knowledge across disciplines and communities, and to gain an understanding of dance as a significant mode of inquiry.
 The dance curriculum emphasizes technique, performance, and composition, and U-M dancers develop in an inclusive learning environment that encourages deep engagement in the transformative experiences of dancing and dance making.
 Academic courses within and beyond our discipline inform the studio work.
 Explore our YouTube playlist for more about our work.

-We celebrate risk taking, engaged learning, and entrepreneurship.
-With an expansive approach to the relevance of dance within culture, our internationally renowned faculty provides a range of perspectives that integrate practice and theory, preparing dance artists for resilient and multi-faceted careers in a rapidly evolving field.
+We celebrate risk taking, engaged learning, and entrepreneurship, with an expansive approach to the relevance of dance within culture.
+Our internationally renowned faculty provides a range of perspectives that integrate practice and theory, preparing dance artists for resilient and multi-faceted careers in a rapidly evolving field.

-Beyond our studio dance courses, students gain a comprehensive education at U-M, the number one public research university in the country,* by enrolling in academic courses both within and beyond our discipline, with many students electing to pursue a joint degree program.
-Graduates of the program join the field as performers, choreographers, artistic directors, and more, graduating with a breadth of transferrable skills relevant to wide-ranging workplaces of the new millennium.
+Beyond our studio-based courses, dance students gain a comprehensive education at U-M, the number one public research university in the country.* They develop discipline, independent thinking, creative problem-solving, leadership and team skills, technological competencies, and an appreciation for intellectual and social diversity.
+Many students elect to pursue a joint degree.
+Graduates of the program join the field as performers, choreographers, artistic directors, and more, possessing a range of transferrable skills relevant to wide-ranging workplaces of the new millennium.

-All School of Music, Theatre & Dance (SMTD) students receive unprecedented entrepreneurial and career planning support through the school’s EXCEL program (Excellence in Entrepreneurship Career Empowerment & Leadership), poised to become the nation’s top program for funding student entrepreneurial ventures in the performing arts.
+All School of Music, Theatre & Dance (SMTD) students receive exceptional entrepreneurial and career planning support through the school’s EXCEL program (Excellence in Entrepreneurship Career Empowerment & Leadership), poised to become the nation’s top program for funding student entrepreneurial ventures in the performing arts.

 *National Science Foundation